The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

 Magnetic fields are believed to play a crucial role in the star formation process.
-Various theoretical and numerical studies explain how magnetic fields can account for the support of clouds against self-gravity, the formation of cloud cores, the persistence of supersonic line widths, and the low specific angular momentum of cloud cores and stars (McKee \& Ostriker, 2007).
-The Òstandard modelÓ suggests that the initial mass-to-(magnetic) flux ratio, M/$\Phi_{init}$, is the key parameter governing the fate of molecular cores; if M/$\Phi_{init}$ of a core is greater than the critical value, the core will collapse and form stars in short time scales, but for cores with M/$\Phi_{init}$ smaller than the critical value the process of ambipolar diffusion will take a long time to reduce the magnetic pressure (Mouschovias \& Spitzer 1976; Shu et al.\ 1987).
+Various theoretical and numerical studies explain how magnetic fields can account for the support of clouds against self-gravity, the formation of cloud cores, the persistence of supersonic line widths, and the low specific angular momentum of cloud cores and stars (McKee \& Ostriker 2007).
+The Òstandard modelÓ suggests that the initial mass-to-(magnetic) flux ratio, M/$\Phi_{init}$, is the key parameter governing the fate of molecular cores.
+Namely, if M/$\Phi_{init}$ of a core is greater than the critical value, the core will collapse and form stars on short time scales, but for cores with M/$\Phi_{init}$ smaller than the critical value the process of ambipolar diffusion will take a long time to reduce the magnetic pressure (Mouschovias \& Spitzer 1976; Shu et al.\ 1987).
 On the other hand, recent MHD simulations suggest that turbulence can control the formation of clouds and cores and in such cases the mass-to-flux ratio in the center of a collapsing core will be larger than that in its envelope, the opposite of the ambipolar diffusion results (Dib et al.\ 2007).
-Therefore, measuring the magnetic field strengths and the mass-to-flux ratios in the core and envelope separately provides a critical test for the star formation theories.
+Therefore, measuring the magnetic field strengths and the mass-to-flux ratios in the core and envelope provide a critical test for star formation theories.

-In spite of its importance, the magnetic field is the most poorly measured parameter in the star formation process.
+Despite its central importance, the magnetic field is the most poorly measured parameter in the star formation process.
 The main problem is that magnetic fields can be measured only via polarized radiation, which requires extremely high sensitivity for detections.
-As a result, the observed data on magnetic fields is sparse compared with the observed data related to densities, temperatures, and kinematics in star-forming cores.
+As a result, the observed data on magnetic fields is sparse compared with those related to densities, temperatures, and kinematics in star-forming cores.
 The large collecting area of ALMA provides the best opportunity to resolve the sensitivity problem for magnetic field measurements.